project-repo/cagebreak/README.md

 git push --tags origin master
 ```

-and a log message roughly describing the features added in the commit.
+and a log message roughly describing the features added in the commit is
+included.

 In the past, our git history did not always reflect this scheme.